 - How can you treat personal items that could be infested?
 You have to operate under the assumption that everything could be infested, even if you’re pretty confident it’s not.
 Every single thing you own that’s in your living space or you’ve had contact with must be inspected or treated.
 See DIY Treatment for more information about how you can treat personal possessions, like pillows, toys, files, papers, electronics.
 If you follow these protocols your chance of success goes up dramatically.

 - Don’t start sleeping anywhere but your bed or your infestation will spread.

 For even more questions to ask a pest company before you sign the contract read more here.

 Take charge of your infestation!

-Choosing the right company is so important for many reasons.
+Choosing the right company is so important.
 You may be spending money to get treatment and if they fail you, not only will that money be wasted, but your infestation may continue growing the whole time.
 This is why being informed is so critical when you are making big decisions.

 Keep in mind if they don’t do a good job, you are not going to be able to prove it because you have bed bugs and getting rid of them is so dependent on your personal behavior.
 Even if you are 100% perfect about preparation and behavior, the pest company can argue you are at fault for still having bed bugs.
 Questions, use the contact form.

 - Always deal with a qualified and licensed pest management company.
 Consider asking to see the license or other credentials of the pest management professional that comes to solve your pest problem.